Logiqx/wca-ipy/docs/Future_Options.md

 An overview of legitimate interests is available on the [Information Commissioner's Office](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/legitimate-interests/) (ICO) website.

-The project team takes privacy very seriously and have created a [Privacy Statement](http://logiqx.github.io/wca-ipy/Privacy_Notice.html) which provides all necessary information to people listed in the rankings.
+The project team takes privacy very seriously and have created a [Privacy Statement](http://logiqx.github.io/wca-ipy/Privacy_Notice.html) which provides all necessary information to people listed in the rankings, including their rights and how to contact the team.

 Feedback about the senior rankings has always been very positive, appreciative and many of the competitors are wildly enthusiastic about the unofficial senior rankings.
 There is an undeniable interest!

-Requests to be added to the rankings come from around the world, largely spread by via the internet or word of mouth at WCA competitions.
-Nobody has ever declined to be included in the senior rankings.
-Nobody has ever complained and nobody has ever asked to be removed.
+Requests to be added to the rankings come from around the world, largely via Facebook or Speedsolving.com and the existence of the rankings has been spreading through word of mouth at WCA competitions.

+Nobody has ever declined to be added to the senior rankings and nobody has ever objected or asked to be removed from the list.

 We do not publish DOB information for competitors, only the age categories 40+, 50+, 60+, etc.